Saniamos/bbdc25/README.md

 # Next Steps:
 - submit a version with no fraud to reverse engineer the fraudster percentage
-- consider featueres -> stacking, embedding?
+- consider features -> stacking, embedding?
 - consider cnn model for transactional data, unsure how to train on basically only one sample / how to split the data into multiple samples instead of a single big one -> approach would be nice as it could cross-reference / -calc transactions making the feature space less crucial
 - double check if kaggle data is useful or harmful -> train on train+kaggle and validate on val

 ## Log:
-- read desrciption and added some thoughts
+- read description and added some thoughts
 - plot data
 - setup pipeline and implemented dummy, rf and brf
 - submitted two submissions with rf on train.csv and rf on train+val+kaggle